QR Cake vs ME-QR: Free QR Code Generators Compared

 | Free dynamic codes | Included | Included |

-| Ads in dashboard / landing pages | Not included | Included |
+| Ads in dashboard / landing pages | Free scans may show a short redirect ad; paid plans remove ads | Included |

 | Codes survive cancellation | Included | n/a (free model) |